transparency-dev/witness-network/site/content/_index.md

 process for logs and witnesses, creating an unfortunate barrier to participation.

-*Witness Configuration* is a community service that brings logs and witnesses together, replacing many separate requests with one shared configuration step.
+*Witness Network* is a community service that brings logs and witnesses together, replacing many separate requests with one shared configuration step.

 [wp]: https://C2SP.org/tlog-witness